RoboJackets/software-training-old/projects/week_7/Instructions.md

 There is a vector constructor that takes in the number of elements as well as the element to put in every location `std::vector<TYPE>(int number, TYPE element)`.
 You should be putting a zero value into all `Eigen::TYPE::Zero()` should help.

-### 3.9 LQR controller dynamics
+### 3.11 LQR controller dynamics

 Now that we have coded up our action client we will need to implement our LQR controller for path tracking.
 The first thing we will need to do is derive the dynamics equations, specifically our A and B matrices.
 Our A, B matrices depend on our current state because the differential drive system is nonlinear.
-LQR only work with linear A,B matrices, so we are doing a linear approximation using the previous state and control values.
+LQR only works with linear A,B matrices, so we are doing a linear approximation using the previous state and control values.
 The math for that is shown below

 TODO math